FACG2/Stateless-vs-stateful-research/README.md

 4. **Url linkability** Some sites store the ID of what the user is looking at in the sessions.
 This makes it impossible for users to simply copy and paste the URL or send it to friends.

 ### Stateless disadvantages:
-1. **Compromised Secret Key :** The best and the worst thing about JWT is that it relies on just one Key.
+1. **Compromised Secret Key:** The best and the worst thing about JWT is that it relies on just one Key.
 Consider that the Key is leaked by a careless or a rogue developer/administrator, the whole system is compromised!

 2. **Cannot manage client from the server:** We had several cases where we wanted the users at HelpTap to logout by cleaning up the cookies, but we cannot ask them to do so every time.
 As well consider the case that a user’s mobile is stolen, and he wants to logout of all existing sessions(e.g. Gmail’s logout other sessions feature).
 Well its not possible in case of JWT.